TheDragonary/hypr-dots/README.md

 # Hyprland Dotfiles

-Clone repo and run hyprinstall.sh to install all packages
+Clone repo and cd

+Run install_yay.sh to install yay AUR helper, which is used to install packages in install_hypr.sh

-Copy .config and wallpapers folder to the home directory
+Run install_hypr.sh to install all packages and copy config files and wallpapers to home directory